zhihou7/BatchFormer/README.md

 5. Domain generalization by seeking flat minima.
 In NeurIPS, 2021.
 6. Learning graph embeddings for compositional zero-shot learning.
 In CVPR, 2021
 7. Contrastive learning based hybrid networks for long- tailed image classification.
 In CVPR, 2021

+**Please also refer to [BatchFormerV2](https://arxiv.org/abs/2204.01254), in which we introduce a BatchFormerV2 module for vision Transformers.**

 ## PyTorch Code